 Fire Bolt: One of my favorite cantrips without material components is Fire Bolt.
 This attack makes you hurl a mote of fire at an object, NPC, or creature.
 This magical fire is likely the most popular spell on this list, and you see it in almost every Dungeons and Dragons campaign.

-Prestidigitation: This is one of the worst cantrips, in m opinion.
+Prestidigitation: Prestidigitation is one of the worst cantrips, in my opinion.
 However, it has a lot of roles playing potential.
 You cast a minor magical trick to impress people.
 But hey, it still is a spell without material components.

 Shocking Grasp: You grab a creature with your hand and shock it with a strong jolt of electricity when you contact it.
 Shocking Grasp is a spell without a material component in 5e like the other spells on this list.